hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Limitations
 ***********

-Eevee's goal is to be an interactive render engine.
-Some features may not be there yet or may be impossible to implement into Eevee's architecture without compromising performance.
+EEVEE's goal is to be an interactive render engine.
+Some features may not be there yet or may be impossible to implement into EEVEE's architecture without compromising performance.

-Here is a rather exhaustive list of all the limitations you can expect while working with Eevee.
+Here is a rather exhaustive list of all the limitations you can expect while working with EEVEE.

 Cameras